All Episodes

 It may in fact be an illusion.

-And he's the alpha male, and he, I believe, will do certain things to push back against the Reeds and Pelosi's and Barney Franks that might sort of give the illusion of what Rush has talked about a lot, Governing from the center.
+And he's the alpha male, and he, I believe, will do certain things to push back against the Reeds and Pelosis and Barney Franks that might sort of give the illusion of what Rush has talked about a lot, governing from the center.

-His heart is not in the center, you know that.
+His heart is not in the center.

 But his image may have to be there, at least in the opening months.

-So those looking for Secretary of Education Bill Ayers or or no troops in Iraq by Christmas, those things are just not going to happen.
+So those looking for Secretary of Education Bill Ayers or no troops in Iraq by Christmas, those things are just not going to happen.

-Guantanamo closure called Obama priority.
+Washington Post, Peter Finn, Guantanamo closure called Obama priority.

 Well, isn't that just great?

-A couple years ago, August in Guantanamo.
+I've been to Guantanamo a couple years ago, August in Guantanamo.

 It was steamy.